Recalled applesauce pouches likely contained lead due to a single cinnamon processor the FDA just identified

 "I can't believe something so toxic that's geared towards babies, toddlers, and young children fell through the cracks and now has affected my child and others," one person wrote, after they said their daughter had consumed the pouches.

-The 2-year-old's lead levels tested as high as 25.4 deciliters per microgram, the complaint said, far beyond the thresholds when the CDC urges parents and doctors to take steps to address lead poisoning.
+The 2-year-old's lead levels tested as high as 25.4 micrograms per deciliter, the complaint said, far beyond the thresholds when the CDC urges parents and doctors to take steps to address lead poisoning.

 The CDC warns young children are especially vulnerable to the array of serious long-term harms caused by lead poisoning, including damage to the brain and nervous system.